chipster/chipster-openshift/k3s/README.md

 The tools-bin package contains most of the Chipster analysis tool program binaries and all reference data.
 Its size is about 500 GB and it has hundreds of thousands files.
 Its download can be challenging if the internet connection is less than perfect and also simply creating so many files may take hours on some high-latency file systems.

 When you have checked that the Chipster itself works, you can start the tools-bin download.
 If you are updating your Chipster server, you should check also if there is newer tools-bin version available.
 New analysis tools or new reference genome versions are added in the new tools-bin version.
 Usually most old tools continue working even if you don't update to the latest tools-bin version.

 There are two ways to download the tools-bin.
 This chapter shows the more automatic version, where you simply configure the tools-bin version and the deployment scripts will start a Kubernetes job to do the download.
 Alternatively, you could [mount a host directory](tools-bin-host-mount.md) and then do the download manually.

-To let the deployment scripts do the download, simply run the deployment again, but set the tools-bin version this time.
+To let the deployment scripts do the download, simply configure the tools-bin version and run the deployment again.
 Check the latest tools-bin version from the [file list](https://a3s.fi/swift/v1/AUTH_chipcld/chipster-tools-bin/).
 Don't worry if the latest tools-bin version there looks older than the latest Chipster version.
-It probably means only that the tools-bin package hasn't changed since that version.
+It means only that the tools-bin package hasn't changed since that version.

 Set the tools-bin version in your `~/values.yaml`.